nicolasduminil/Red-Hat-Fuse-7.1/README.md

 ```

-`customer-management:findById` command get the customer with the given id:
+customer-management:findById - command to get the customer with the given id:

 ```
 karaf@root()> customer-management:findById 1